Greedy Matching in Optimal Transport with concave cost: Results

 One of the most interesting cases is naturally that of matching random points to random points.
 Here, we can show that the greedy matching leads to nontrivial results.

 \begin{corollary} Let $X, Y$ be two sets of $n$ uniform i.i.d. random variables on $[0,1]^d$.
 The greedy matching subject to $c(x,y) = \|x-y\|^{p}$ for $0 < p < 1/2$ satisfies

-\end{corollary} While all representing a power-saving over the trivial bound $n$, we do not expect any of these results to be optimal (our Main Result cannot be expected to be optimal for random points, one would expect additional cancellations coming from the randomness).
-It seems likely to assume that, when $d=1$ and $p < 1/2$, we have $ \mathbb{E}~ \mbox{Greedy}_{p}(X,Y) \leq c_{p} \cdot n^{1- p}$ which would be optimal up to a constant.
-Most importantly, and illustrated in \S 3, is that still stronger results seem to be true: the greedy matching appears to be \textit{remarkably} close to the cost function, even at the pointwise level (see \S 3.3).
-The Dyck matching is known to produce an optimal rate. \begin{thm}[Caracciolo-D’Achille-Erba-Sportiello \cite{c}, special case] For various different models of $n$ random points on $[0,1]$, we have $ \mathbb{E} \left(\emph{Dyck}_n\right) \sim n^{1-p}.$ \end{thm} The Dyck matching is an a priori global construction that is naturally connected to the structure of a Brownian bridge, a fact that allows for a variety of tools to be applied.
+\end{corollary} Of these, the first inequality ($d=1$ and $0<p<1/4$) is optimal up to constants.
+It seems likely to assume that, when $d=1$ and $p < 1/2$, we have $ \mathbb{E}~ \mbox{Greedy}_{p}(X,Y) \leq c_{p} \cdot n^{1- p}$.
+Even stronger results seem to be true: the greedy matching appears to be \textit{remarkably} close to the cost function, even at the pointwise level.
+The Dyck matching is known to produce an optimal rate. \begin{theorem}[Caracciolo-D’Achille-Erba-Sportiello \cite{c}] For various different models of $n$ random points on $[0,1]$, we have

+\end{theorem} The Dyck matching is an a priori global construction that is naturally connected to the structure of a Brownian bridge, a fact that allows for a variety of tools to be applied.
 Conversely, the greedy algorithm is a `blind' local algorithm: it is difficult to predict what it will do without running it.
-As such, proving a result along the lines of Caracciolo-D’Achille-Erba-Sportiello \cite{c} for the Dyck matching appears to be difficult and in need of new ideas.
-Some conjectures in that direction can be found in Section 5.
+As such, proving a result along the lines of Caracciolo-D’Achille-Erba-Sportiello \cite{c} for the greedy matching appears to be difficult and in need of new ideas.